NYU-Processor-Design/nyu-amba/docs/AHB.md

   - Since RISC-V is little endian, we use that

-- In the case of read transfers (using `rdata[31:0]`), the subordinate has to
+- In the case of read transfers (using `rdata[31:0]`), the subordinate has to provide valid data when a transfer completes with an `okay` response; other responses don't require valid data

 ### MUX
-- Routes the read data and response signals from the subordinates to the master
+- Routes the read data and response signals to and from the subordinates to the manager

 - Each subordinate will have a unique input